KryeKuzhinieri/world-map-of-ad-impressions-and-clicks/readme.md

 ```

 ### Result
-The final product are an HTML file and a gif image.
+The final products are an HTML file and a gif image.
 ![](Images/world_map.gif)